 One of my favorite aspects of this lovely time of year is enjoying the short, but gloriously delicious season of local strawberries.
 One bite of a deep red, juicy strawberry, picked just hours before, makes you realize that the store-bought variety you've been eating for the past few months... well, perhaps they weren't really strawberries, after all.

-I love to capture this delightful time of year with this delicious Strawberry Freezer Jam so when those short, dreary winter days roll around (always too soon), all I have to do is pull out a jar of this crimson sunshine and I'm instantly transported to warmer days.
+I love to capture this delightful time of year with this delicious Strawberry Freezer Jam.
+When those short, dreary winter days roll around (always too soon), all I have to do is pull out a jar of this crimson sunshine and I'm instantly transported to warmer days.
 Because freezer jam isn't cooked on the stovetop, it explodes with fresh, vibrant flavor and beautiful color.

 A perfect recipe for beginners!

-If you've never made jam before, this Strawberry Freezer Jam is a wonderful place to start as it's super easy and doesn't require any canning knowledge.
+If you've never made jam before, this Strawberry Freezer Jam is a wonderful place to start.
+It's super easy and doesn't require any canning knowledge.
 There's no water bath, canning pots or sealing techniques involved (as in traditional jam-making methods).
 Simply stir together the jam (instructions below) and ladle it into clean glass jars or plastic storage containers.
 Pop the jars in the freezer and you're done, it's really that simple.

 Drawbacks to making freezer jam?